Quick answer

 A placement for rental cars, multi-city bus, airline booking, luggage, and insurance brands serving the Texas triangle (Houston-Dallas-ATX).

-Parking, rideshare, and transit brands can sponsor with clear NRG Stadium matchday guidance and transparent pricing disclosure.
+Parking, rideshare, and transit brands can service with clear NRG Stadium matchday guidance and transparent pricing disclosure.

 FAQ